Last Updated: December 11, 2024

 After looking up names on the Secretary of State’s website, you can check whether your desired domain name is available.
 While many top-level domains exist — “.co,” “.net,” etc. — there’s nothing like getting the “.com” stamp of legitimacy to give some credibility to your business.

-We have a tool to help you do a preliminary domain name search, and our domain name registration service can help you secure the online name that will best serve your business.
+We have a tool to help you do a preliminary business name search, and our domain name registration service can help you secure the online name that will best serve your business.

 Is your Indiana LLC name available as a web domain?